darshanime/notes/README.md

 ##### DISCLAIMER

 A large chunk of these notes are not organized very nicely.
 Especially the ones from "pre-emacs, pre-org mode" era.
 I will structure them when I get time.

+Also, I have liberally scooped diagrams, explanations or even tables from the sources I was studying.
+This is more true for some notes (like [Ansible](./ansible.org)) than others (like [Operating Systems](./operating_systems.org)).